Skip to Content

 See this tieback curtain holder at Amazon [sponsored link]

-Tiebacks are an excellent choice if your curtains are ornamental and frequently remain open, and they are an incredible solution if you want to hang your curtains without using hooks.
+Tiebacks are an excellent choice if your curtains are ornamental and frequently remain open, and they are an incredible solution if you want to hang them without using hooks.

 If you have flowing swag or scarf drapes you can use tiebacks or a similarly designed swag holder to get the flowing look you want.